mootools/mootools-core/Docs/Fx/Fx.Tween.md

 ### Examples:

 	var myFx = new Fx.Tween(element);
-	//sets the background color of the element to red: myFx.set('background-color', '#f00');
+	// sets the background color of the element to red: myFx.set('background-color', '#f00');

 ### Note: